 Finishing The Lemon Curd Cheesecake

-- Once cheesecake has reached room temperature, use an offset spatula to spread the lemon curd evenly over the top of the cake
+- About 30 minutes before you want to serve, use an offset spatula to spread the lemon curd evenly over the top of the cake

 - Cut into small wedges and chow down!